DIY: Detail Your Cars Upholstery!!

 Take your scrub brush and brush in circles on the stains.
 This is where you are going to be wondering if it’s worth the $200 to have your car detailed.
 But I’m not afraid of a little hard work, and I did it on an “arms” day, so I got to skip part of my workout!

 Now use your shop vac or steam cleaner with ONLY water in it to “rinse” out the seats.
 If you have the shop vac, I would spray water on the seats and then suck up the mixture.

 Let the seats dry and get ready to be amazed.

 My car did smell like vinegar or about 2 days.
 It was totally worth it though.
 You could use an essential oil to help the smell!
-The purification blend or something citrus would be great choices!
-Be wise with your choices of oils those.
+The purification blend or wild orange would be great choices!
+Be wise with your choices of oils though.
 Some aren’t pure and will stain your hard work!
-If you want more information on the oils we recommend, email us at firstname.lastname@example.org!
+I personally only use and trust doTERRA Essential Oils.

 Trending DIY Projects

 Please select the problem you are facing with this deal: